rocketpowerinc/go-pwr/RoadMap.md

 # Features

 - Anyone can easily change the repo it will explore
-- Have the script run in the preview pane and not open another terminal
+- Have the script run in the preview pane and not open another terminal (Might not work with gum choose)
 - Scroll preview without mouse
 - When hovering over tabs with mouse or cursor add some highlighting